-While CRM softwares provide a more solid data management solution, sometimes it could be quite a budget burner.
-More than often, too, CRM softwares can be overly complex, meaning that in the end, a huge proportion of its features might not even be put into use.
+While CRM tools provide a more solid data management solution, sometimes it could be quite a budget burner.
+More than often, too, CRM tools can be overly complex, meaning that in the end, a huge proportion of its features might not even be put into use.

 (If you haven’t registered a Ragic account, you can register via this link and install Ragic’s CRM template for free.
 If you've already had a Ragic account, go to your Ragic homepage, navigate to Start > Install Template, then find the CRM template in the “Sales” template set).

-Anyhow, whichever Ragic plan you’re using, you can always refer to this article for a comprehensive explanation on Ragics CRM template's structure and data flow.
+Anyhow, whichever Ragic plan you’re using, you can always refer to this article for a comprehensive explanation about Ragic's CRM template's structure and data flow.

 This template consists of 9 sheets, which you can install altogether under the set template tab “Sales”.